mattpeebles/tabby/README.md

 		}
 })
 ```
--allows user to update the link and priority of each post
+- allows user to update the link and priority of each post
--Updating priority requires that the expiration date be recalculated each time
+- Updating priority requires that the expiration date be recalculated each time

+##### Delete
 ```javascript
 entryRouter.delete('/:entryId', (req, res) => {